Note: Originally published 06/03/2016. This article has been revised and updated for accuracy.

 German scientists soon began to study the clinical effectiveness of coffee enemas.
 More recently, Max Gerson, a physician who developed the Gerson Therapy, came across this research and began using them in his protocols.6 The coffee enema was even mentioned as a means to detoxify the body in the Merck Manual of Medical Diagnosis, a very widely used medical reference book, until recently.
 In 1984, it was removed, presumably because it didn’t benefit the pharmaceutical industry.

-Enemas have been mentioned in various other texts, like a case study in the Pacific Medical and Surgical Journal in 1866, to treat a child poisoned by aconite, and in 1941 in an extensive research paper by Dr. Stajano, titled “The Concentrated Coffee Enema in the Therapeutics of Shock.”7 Some even claim water enemas are described in detail in the Dead Sea Scrolls!
+Enemas have been mentioned in various other texts, like a case study in the Pacific Medical and Surgical Journal in 1866, to treat a child poisoned, and in 1941 in an extensive research paper by Dr. Stajano, titled “The Concentrated Coffee Enema in the Therapeutics of Shock.”7 Some even claim water enemas are described in detail in the Dead Sea Scrolls!

 Effectiveness of a Coffee Enema